pixavier/mqtt4snap/README.md

 The **disconnect** block accepts the value **all** as a parameter, and then it closes all existing connections to the MQTT brokers.

-**Note:** This library allways use Quality of Service (QoS) level 0.
+**Note:** This library allways work Quality of Service (QoS) level 0.

 ## Acknowledgents

-Of course, this project wouldn't exist without:
+This project wouldn't exist without:

 - [MQTT.js](https://github.com/mqttjs/MQTT.js)
 - The "fetch JavaScript" block from [Bernat Romagosa](https://github.com/bromagosa)